bbauska/Coursera-Bootstrap/readme.md

 "useminPrepare" is going to be handled by the "grunt-usemin" plugin there.

-Finally, let\'s reconfigure the "build" task at the bottom.
+Finally, let&apos;s reconfigure the "build" task at the bottom.

 Going down to that "build" task after "imagemin."